An Episcopal mission church for Hattiesburg was born in February, 1964 by Bishop John Allin.

 The Rev. Dr. Susan Bear accepted a call to be vicar in November 2004, and, as Ascension was designated a parish in 2006, she became the rector.
 She would serve the church until her retirement in June of 2019.

-In 2014, Ascension launched a year-long celebration of her 50th anniversary, and although many changes have taken place in these years, Ascension continues to be a family-oriented church that has a central and unifying concern for outreach.
+In 2014, Ascension launched a year-long celebration of the church’s 50th anniversary, and although many changes have taken place in these years, Ascension continues to be a loving church that has a central and unifying concern for outreach.

 In June 2017, Bishop Seage dedicated our new building – the Grace House – as our education and administration building.
 The Grace House offers a welcoming space for education for all ages, meetings (both church and community), and social functions on the fabulous activities porch.
 This was the perfect last step to complete our gorgeous campus that anchors the University Heights Neighborhood.